 More detailed information about the symptoms,

 causes, and treatments of Cerebrovascular accident is available below.

 Symptoms of a cerebrovascular accident differ depending on a variety of factors, including the cause and the type and size of the area of the brain that is affected.
 In some cases, symptoms may be mild and only include weakness, dizziness or headache.
 Symptoms such as these may also be warning symptoms of an impending cerebrovascular accident.
 These symptoms can ...more symptoms »

 Cerebrovascular accident: Treatments

 The most effective cerebrovascular accident treatment plan uses a multifaceted approach.
 This includes preventive care aimed at minimizing the risk factors for having a cerebrovascular accident or a recurrent cerebrovascular accident.
-Preventive measures include regular medical care to monitor and address such risk factors as high cholesterol, obesity, ...more treatments »
+Preventive measures include regular medical care to monitor and address such risk factors as high cholesterol, obesity, smoking, diabetes, hypertension and ...more treatments »